Laws of Quantum Programming: Formalisation in the Coq Proof Assistant

 \subsection{Applications}

-Furthermore, the formalization and proof of our laws of quantum programming described in the previous two subsections support formal verification of more complicated applications in Coq.
-As a simple example showing this prospect, a video demonstrating the proof of Example \ref{illu-exam} in Coq is presented in the Supplementary Materials.
+Furthermore, the formalisation and proof of our laws of quantum programming, described in the previous two subsections, support formal verification of more complicated applications in Coq.
+As a simple example showing this prospect, we provide the proof of Example~\ref{illu-exam} in Coq, which can be found in the development.